Your Roth IRA Retirement Plan

 However, there are exceptions to these rules.

-Roth IRA Investment Options
+Roth IRA Investment Rules

 As a general rule, you can fund your Roth IRA with any combination of the following investment vehicles...